Preparing the Developer Portal subsystem for disaster recovery on VMware

 - If you configure scheduled backups as part of Configuring backup settings for the Developer Portal subsystem, backups to the specified cloud storage take place at the configured time.

-- Ensure that you have a backup of your project
+- Ensure that you have a backup of the original project directory, stored in a location

-brief outage while all of the VMs in the subsystem cluster are shut down - do not take snapshots of
+while all of the VMs in the subsystem cluster are shut down - do not take snapshots of running VMs,

-running VMs, as they might not restore successfully.
-VM snapshots can offer a faster recovery when
+as they might not restore successfully.
+VM snapshots can offer a faster recovery when compared to

-compared to redeploying OVAs and restoring from normal backups.
-Important: VM snapshots are not an alternative to the standard API Connect backups that are described in the previous step.
-Do not rely solely on VM snapshots for your backups.
+redeploying OVAs and restoring from normal backups.
+Important: VM snapshots are not an alternative to the standard Developer Portal backups that are described in the previous steps, and which must be taken in all circumstances.

 To restore the Developer Portal on VMware after a disaster, see Recovering the Developer Portal subsystem on VMware.